 Established in 1971, the Overseas Private Investment Corporation (OPIC) is a self-sustaining United States (U.S.) Government corporation created under the Foreign Assistance Act of 1961, as amended.
 OPIC facilitates U.S. private investment in developing countries and emerging market economies, primarily by providing direct loans, loan guarantees, and political risk insurance.
-On October 5, 2018 the President of the United States signed the BUILD Act (Public Law 115-254) establishing the United States International Development Finance Corporation (DFC) which will assume the assets and obligations of OPIC, as well as the responsibility for its programs.
+On October 5, 2018 the President of the United States signed the BUILD Act (Public Law 115-254) establishing the United States International Development Finance Corporation (DFC).
+The BUILD Act specifies a transition period during which the assets, liabilities, and functions of OPIC will be transferred to the DFC.
+At the end of this transition period OPIC will be terminated.
+The transition period is expected to end no later than 60 days after the enactment of an appropriation to the DFC.
 The creation of the DFC extends the authority for OPIC's legacy programs through 2025.